Amidi Ag Alwaly

-Project Manager, Chemonics International
+Senior Manager, Chemonics International

 Ilisa is a Senior Manager at Chemonics with 19 years of experience working in international development and disaster recovery.
 Previously, she led the American Red Cross Tsunami Recovery Program’s partnership portfolio.
 Her diverse background has spanned market systems, value chains, food security, livelihoods, nutrition, WASH, MCHN, microfinance, disaster risk reduction, resilience, and inclusion.
 Ilisa holds a Masters Degree in International Development Management and Business Administration and is fluent in Spanish.

 Dada is a Monitoring, Evaluation and Learning Specialist within STARS program in West Africa.
 Since the beginning of his career, he has worked in market system development in the agriculture sector.
 Dada has an extensive background in agronomy, economy(?) and food security as an Agro Economist Engineer and holds a Master's Degree in Human Nutrition and Food Security.